-Frankfurt is synonymous with finance as skyscraper office blocks dominate the horizon, none more so architecturally-nauseating than that of the old ECB HQ building near Willy Brandt Platz.
-The new ECB main building on Sonnemannstrasse isn’t much of an improvement despite its €1.4 billion cost with EU taxpayers footing that bill.
-However, the walk along the River Main into the city centre from the new ECB comes recommended.
+The new ECB main building is located on Sonnemannstrasse in the south eastern part of the city.
+It cost €1.4 billion with EU taxpayers footing that bill.
+The walk along the River Main into the city centre from the new ECB comes recommended.

-What Frankfurt bankers lack in style, humility and democracy, the locals more than make up for in terms of friendliness, helpfulness and cultural endeavour.
-Given Frankfurt’s reputation as a travel hub I expected a city frantically coping with masses of commuters and travellers.
-The reality is actually the opposite and I was pleasantly surprised with its laid-back organised vibe.
+What Frankfurt bankers lack in humility and democracy, the locals more than make up for in terms of friendliness, helpfulness and cultural endeavour.